eokoneyo/eokoneyo.github.io/_posts/2025-08-03-ssr-for-ant-design-styles-with-react-streaming-api.md

 // @errors: 2307 2304 2552 1005 2345 2874 2686
 import React from 'react';
 import { renderToReadableStream } from 'react-dom/server';
-// @ts-expect-error -- this import returns an becuase @ant-design/cssinjs is not installed import { createCache, extractStyle, StyleProvider } from '@ant-design/cssinjs'; // [!code ++]
+// @ts-expect-error -- this import returns an error becuase @ant-design/cssinjs is not installed import { createCache, extractStyle, StyleProvider } from '@ant-design/cssinjs'; // [!code ++]

 export default async function handleRequest(